Eschatologue/CM_wiki/docs/lore/antares/race/dwarf.md

     **Humans**{.inl} "Humans are ambitious folk, always pushing boundaries, and they get things done quickly—sometimes too quickly.
 They're unpredictable, a blessing and a curse, yet in their drive for progress, there's a spark we respect.
 Share a forge or a drink with one, and you'll find they're not so different from us... though maybe a touch more reckless."

-    **Londoners**{.inl} *"Those tea addicts have the strength of a twig!
+    **Londiniers**{.inl} *"Those tea addicts have the strength of a twig!
 But, ah, their inventions!
 Centuries ahead of anything we've got.
 And they're a frightening lot—what we'd call horrors is mere child's play to them.
 Makes you wonder what they've seen to turn them like that…"*